Mohit000003/redispoc/doc/README.md

 # SETUP API
 For a comprehensive, step-by-step guide on setting up the API, follow this link: [Salary Setup](https://github.com/snaatak-Zero-Downtime-Crew/Documentation/blob/Nikita-SCRUM-8/OT%20MS%20Understanding/Applications/Salary/POC/README.md)

-- After configuring all the things make sure to run the API
+- After configuring everything, make sure to run the API.
 ___
 # Runnig the API

 ``` bash
 http://localhost:8080/salary-documentation
 ```
-- **Note:-** Here instead of using localhost use your public ip address so that you can connect to swagger ui
+- **Note:-** Instead of using localhost, use your public IP address so that you can connect to Swagger UI

   ![image](https://github.com/user-attachments/assets/164f9e50-a333-44c1-84d9-49d47e0afd0c)